frycodelab/nicegui-component-based/README.md

 # Component based NiceGUI template

-This is a template based on NiceGUI, a fully python based framwork for web/native development.
-Yout can use plain HTML/CSS/JavaScript or components from the NiceGUI libary itself - they are mostly build with Quasar.
+This is a template based on **NiceGUI**, a fully python based framwork for web/native development.
+Yout can use plain HTML/CSS/JavaScript or your own components from the NiceGUI libary itself - they are build with **Quasar**.

 Goal of this template is to modularize the way a project is set up/ worked on.
-The main aim is to make it easy for beginners/or advanced developers to start off relatively fast.
+The main aim is to make it easy for beginners/or advanced developers to start off relatively fast and make the code **more readable/maintainable**.

 ## Project structure